suth/video-thumbnails/readme.txt

 The most likely problem is that your theme doesn't support post thumbnails.
 If thumbnails are supported, you should see a box titled "Featured Image" on the edit post page.
 If thumbnails aren't supported, your theme will have to be modified to support Featured Images or to support one of our custom functions.

-= I'm using a custom field to store the video and it isn't working, is there a solution? =
+= How can I use Video Thumbnails if I use a custom field to store the video? =

-Yes, [this thread](http://wordpress.org/support/topic/plugin-video-thumbnails-cant-find-youtube-thumbnails) has a solution for searching a custom field instead of the post's main content.
+On the Video Thumbnails settings page just enter the name of the custom field and the plugin will scan it.

 = Can I use the functions outside of a loop? =